datascience-mobi-2022/02-CancerHallmarks/README.md

    * display this comparison using a graphical representation

-(3) **Pan-cancer analysis**: determine the expression profiles of these gene sets across all TCGA tumor datasets, and determine patterns and clusters of tumor samples
+(3) **Perform a pan-cancer analysis**: determine the expression profiles of these gene sets across all TCGA tumor datasets, and determine patterns and clusters of tumor samples
    * a data frame of expression values for many cancer samples is provided (see dataset section);
    * start with one pathway, and check the expression of the genes of this pathway compared to all genes for one sample; how could you summarize this into one number?
 This would represent the **activity** of this pathway in this sample
    * compute the activities of all pathways for all samples, and display this in an appropriate way
    * how can you identify patterns and clusters of samples / pathways?
    * compare this with the clinical informations provided in the datasets

-(4) **Focused analysis**: perform a differential analysis for the select tumor type between normal tissue and tumor tissue
+(4) **Compare Tumor to normal tissue through a focused analysis**: perform a differential analysis for the select tumor type between normal tissue and tumor tissue
    * for the tumor type you selected, repeat a similar analysis as in (3) in tumor and normal samples
    * test which pathways have a significant different activity between the normal and tumor samples

-(5) **Modeling/prediction**: predict the activity of a metabolic pathway using the other hallmarks/metabolic pathways as explanatory variables
+(5) **Predict activities using a regression model**: predict the activity of a metabolic pathway using the other hallmarks/metabolic pathways as explanatory variables
    * select one pathway of interest
    * can you build a linear regression model to determine the activity of this pathway from the other pathways?
 Make sure to take into account the analysis performed in (2) !